SATYRINAE, NYMPHALIDAE, PAPILIONOIDEA

 The pupa is mottled brown and is formed in the debris at the base of its foodplant.
 Its length is about 2 cms.

-The adults are dark brown with white and orange markings.
-There is one eyespot on each fore wing, and two or three one each hind wing.
+The adults are dark brown with dimorphic white and orange markings.
+There is one eyespot on each forewing near the wing-tip, and two or three one each hindwing.
+The forewings have a large dark spot in the cell.

 The species is found in the south-eastern quarter of Australia as several races :